taurus-org/taurus/doc/source/devel/howto_macros/scan_framework.rst

 Continuous scans are built using an instance of the :class:`~sardana.macroserver.scan.CScan` class.
-Since in the continuous scans the acquisition and motion are quite independent, CScan requires two independent generator (as oppossed to the single one of the step scans):
+Since in the continuous scans the acquisition and motion are decoupled, CScan requires two independent
+generators:

 * a *waypoint generator*: which defines the path for the motion in a very similar way as the step generator does for a continuous scan.
 The steps